alanmcgore/carbonintensity/README.md

 ## Example

-Retrieve regional information based on postcode `SW1` for the next 24 hours starting now:
+Retrieve regional and national information based on postcode `SW1` for the next 24 hours starting now:

 ```python
    client = Client("SW1")